 Judges will be interested in how the culture of the organisation supports workers to speak up and how the leadership of the organisation has embraced the opportunity to improve.
 Entrants will need to detail examples of how their organisation has responded when workers have spoken up, supported the work of Freedom to Speak Up Guardians and shared its learning and improvement across the wider health system.

-Any organisation in the healthcare sector that can demonstrate the impact of someone in a speaking up role is welcome to enter this award.
-This includes providers and trusts, regulators and arms-length bodies, private hospital providers, care homes, CCGs, GP practices and charities
+Any organisation in the healthcare sector that can demonstrate improvement in their speaking up culture is welcome to enter this award.
+This includes providers and trusts, regulators and national bodies, private hospital providers, care homes, CCGs, GP practices, dentists, pharmacists, optometrists and charities.